 Which of our industries have opportunities they could pivot into to develop into CSR leaders for Canada and internationally?

 Canada is incredibly well positioned to be a global CarbonTech pioneer, which builds on our long standing leadership in carbon capture technologies.
 There is a counterproductive sentiment that exists in Canada that calls for the shut down of certain industries and creation of brand new global industries from scratch overnight.
 We do need to move fast, but blindly shutting down companies is not the answer.
-If we can master the art of capturing and transforming GHGs to create new value-added products and materials, we would take the world stage and reach the ambitious targets set by the Paris Agreement and Sustainable Development Goals.
+If we could master the art of capturing and transforming GHGs to create new value-added products and materials, we would take the world stage and reach the ambitious targets set by the Paris Agreement and Sustainable Development Goals.

 It would be game-changing for Canada to lead this emerging global carbon industry.
 Our agriculture sector is already experimenting with the practice of recycling carbon to rejuvenate soils, which is fascinating.
 If we zero in on this emerging opportunity we could master the removal of carbon from the atmosphere and turn it into lightweight steel, cement or concrete, make these new products last longer than the traditional alternatives, and integrate them with our government procurement processes to build the infrastructure we need to power our cities.